 There are certain circumstances in which a father may have his parental rights legally terminated.
 Because of the gravity of these types of situations, it is important for the father to consult with a lawyer if they feel their parental rights are in danger.

 Under Texas Family Code 161, the law allows for both involuntary and voluntary termination of the father-child relationship.
 A father’s rights may be terminated involuntarily if they leave their child with no express intent of returning, knowingly place or allow their child to be in dangerous surroundings, engage in conduct that endangers the child, abandons the child’s mother during the known pregnancy, fails to enroll the child in school, or has been convicted of a serious crime.

 Under state law, paternity is the legal relationship between a father and his child, and it gives the father rights as a parent.
 Legal fatherhood is automatic and presumed when he is married to the woman who gives birth to his child.
 When the parents are married, they have equal legal rights to the child.
 When an unmarried woman delivers a child, paternity must be legally established through a signed acknowledgment of paternity or a court order before the child will have a legal father.
 Until paternity is legally established, the biological father does not have any legal rights with respect to the child.
 An acknowledgment of paternity form (AOP) is the simplest way for unmarried parents to establish paternity.
 To be valid, both parents must voluntarily sign the form.

 Court Orders for Paternity

 Parenting can be one of the most beautiful things in life, but it can also be one of the most significant responsibilities an individual takes on.
 A father plays a vital role in a child’s life, but sometimes people or situations can get in the way of that relationship.
-When a co-parent or other party hinders your ability to foster a relationship with your child, an Austin fathers’ rights lawyer could help determine how you can best protect your interests.
+When a co-parent or other party hinders your ability to foster a relationship with your child, a father’s rights lawyer could help determine how you can best protect your interests.
+Contact us.